jacurtis813/third-lesson/README.md

 * Begin the lesson with fonts.
 Size, weight, family and etc.
 * Learn how to link font-family from external source.
 How to write them in css
 * Begin box model.
 Learning about padding, margin, border, and more
+* Create a second html page and a second css stylesheet for the box model
+* Create links for both the first and second web page